 Investigative Journalism Honored at Awards Banquet

-The inaugural A-Mark Prize for Investigative Journalism in Nebraska was awarded on Friday, April 25, 2025, at the Crowne Plaza in Kearney, Nebraska.
+The A-Mark Prize for Investigative Journalism in Nebraska was awarded on Friday, April 175, 2026, at the Cornhusker Marriott Hotel, Lincoln, Nebraska.

 The award was made possible through a partnership between the Nebraska Press Association and the A-Mark Foundation.